Iveco Daily 4x4 - Brake Problems

 Having searched through Catalogues of thousands of listings I found one inexpensive and commonly avaliable 325 x 30mm vented rotor that will fit the Iveco 4x4 rear hub, (with some minor machining).

-The rotor is from the rear of a US built heavy duty 4x4 truck.
+The rotor is from the rear of a US built 4x4 truck with spares commonly avaliable in Australia.

 Unfortunatly the vehicle which this rotor belongs to uses the drum-in-rotor style handbrake system, which can not be easily adapted to the Iveco 4x4 because the ABS tone ring occupies the space inside the 'drum' , but luckily there is also one readily avaliable and inexpensive caliper that will fit our chosen rotor.
 The '85 Cadillac Eldorado rear caliper is about the only possibility because as well as being a hydraulic caliper (with single 53mm piston) it also has a cable handbrake mechanisim.

-The Iveco Handbrake fits the GM caliper with the addition of an adaptor piece.
+The original Iveco Handbrake fits the GM caliper with the addition of an adaptor tube.
 These so called GM 5.5 "metric calipers" are commonly used on 4x4 and motorhome rear disc conversions in USA, but do have a reputation for being difficult to adjust.
 However I found adsjustment simple and installation straight forward.

 Images at right, .....
 1/ Adjust from PCD 170x8 to 170x6,

 2/ As per usual Iveco style, the a spanner in the works, the rear bearing / hub nut or lockring is torqued to 600Nm and needs a special keyed tool

 Images at left, .....
 1/ Adjust outer diameter of rear hub ,

 2/ mock up Caliper Bracket mounted to Iveco backing plate flange & original ABS mount & sensor

-The Truck now stops as good a typical passenger car and is how it shouyld be from the factory.
+The Truck now stops as good a typical passenger car and is how it should be from the factory.
 Compare the modified brakes with stopping effort of standard brakes with the Iveco vs Cow clip at the beginning of this page